fraserivison/drf-api/README.md

 - **CORS**: Ensure that Cross-Origin Resource Sharing (CORS) is properly configured to allow the front-end app to interact with the API.

+---

+## Credits

+- **Code Institute's DRF Walkthrough Project** – This project was inspired by the Django REST Framework (DRF) walkthrough project from Code Institute, which helped guide the backend setup and structure of this application.
+- **Open-source code from the internet** – Several pieces of code and resources were sourced from open-source repositories available on the internet, which were used to implement functionality such as authentication and file uploads.
+- **Django REST Framework** – A huge thank you to the [Django REST Framework documentation](https://www.django-rest-framework.org/) for providing comprehensive guidance and examples throughout the development of this project.

 [Back to top](#table-of-contents)